 Reflexology is a specialised form of foot, or sometimes hand, massage.
 The therapist will apply pressure, gentle holds, and stroking techniques to specific points on your feet or hands.

 Relaxation techniques may include body relaxation, progressive muscle relaxation, guided imagery, gentle self-care and mindful breathing.
 The therapist will explain these techniques in more detail and guide you through your chosen technique(s) during the session.
 Practising relaxation techniques can be helpful if you are feeling stressed or worried, for example before a medical procedure or when you are unable to sleep.

 In our self-care and wellbeing education sessions you can learn relaxation techniques or gentle self-massage.
 You can have the session by yourself, with a family member, partner or friend, or in a group.
 If you have the session with a friend or family member, they can learn some simple, gentle and safe massage and touch techniques to support your needs.

 Our service is available to adult patients who receive their care for cancer or a blood condition at UCLH and to children and teenagers who are inpatients at UCLH.
 Please note that we are a small team so there may be a long wait to see one of our therapists or a limit to what we can offer.
 We don’t offer sessions on a private (paid) basis.

 If you are an outpatient, your hospital doctor, nurse, support and information specialist or another healthcare professional can refer you.

 The sessions usually take place in our therapy rooms at the Cancer Centre.
 Our therapists can also visit you in day care and ambulatory care on the second, third and fourth floors of the Cancer Centre.

-If you have been admitted to hospital as an inpatient, your healthcare team on the ward you are staying on can refer you.
-One of our therapists will see you on the ward.
+If you have been admitted to hospital ward, your healthcare team on the ward can refer you for complementary therapy.
+You will have the complementary therapy session on the ward.